• Projects

 This project will involve integrating existing commercial sensor technology and real time monitoring with smart digital twins, to translate storage conditions in the supply chain into remaining shelf life.

-• To optimize the management of the fresh produce supply (sale period and price) aiming to reduce financial and food losses in the retail and increase customer satisfaction.
+• Optimization of the management in the supply of fresh products (sale period and price) with the aim of reducing economic and food losses in retail sales and increasing customer satisfaction.

-• To translate storage conditions in the supply chain into residual shelf life at every step.
+• Translation of storage conditions in the supply chain into residual useful life at each step.

 consortium